getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-To fully understand how such a loop works, let's consider this more manual version of the previous snippet's loop:
+To fully understand how such a loop works, recall the `for` equivalent of a `for..of` loop from Chapter 2:

 ```js
 for (var v, res; (res = it.next()) && !res.done; ) {